More than 1,100 new Covid-19 cases have been confirmed in Hampshire today - here's where

 THE government has published the latest number of confirmed coronavirus cases for Portsmouth and Hampshire.

-A total of 1,147 new cases have been confirmed on Wednesday in Hampshire – in the county council area and in Portsmouth and Southampton city council areas – and on the Isle of Wight.
-This compares to 1,361 on Tuesday, 1,059 on Monday, 948 on Friday and 998 on Thursday.
+A total of 1,195 new cases have been confirmed on Thursday in Hampshire – in the county council area and in Portsmouth and Southampton city council areas – and on the Isle of Wight.
+This compares to 1,147 on Wednesday, 1,361 on Tuesday, 1,059 on Monday, 948 on Friday and 998 last Thursday.

 Note – the figures for cases and infection rates are for the whole pandemic.
 The infection rate is the number of cases per 100,000 people, so they give an idea of how areas compare.